-You can get a skin infection anytime your skin is broken, whether from a cut, tattoo, piercing, puncture, sting, or bite.
+A skin infection is a condition in which germs (bacteria, viruses, fungi or even parasites) infect or invade your skin and sometimes the deep tissues underneath it.
+You can get a skin infection any time your skin is broken, whether from a cut, tattoo, piercing, puncture, sting, or bite.

 If you think your skin may be infected, watch for these signs:

 It can be hard to tell the difference between an infection and eczema, especially in children.
 People with eczema often get skin infections because the breaks in their skin let germs in.
 If an eczema treatment doesn’t work, or if the rash gets worse, it could be an infection.